Mark-Cooper-Janssen-Vooles/frontendSecurity/README.md

   - Static tools that scan code for default settings
   - Keep patching, updating and testing the system
   - Regularly audit system deployment in production

+---

+### Cross-site Scripting (XSS)
+- What is it?
+Untrusted user input is interpreted by browser and executed
+- Impact?
+Hijack user sessions, deface websites, change content (redirecting to malicious website)
+- Prevention?
+  - escape untrasted input data
+  - latest UI framework

+OWASP has a cheatsheet: https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html

+Example:
+- Social media page of Bob
+- Bob has a photo, text, a malicious script, and more text
+- called a "persistent XSS attack" as its persisted in the DB of the social media page
+- Alice views Bobs page, and now Alice and her page is affected.
+Eve views Alices page, and shes infected now too

+Another example:
+- non-persistent
+- Attacker creates URL with malicious code
+- someone clicks this URL and is effected

+---